Medically Supervised Diet to Overcome Obesity, Los Angeles, CA | HLB

 Read our article: What Does Body Mass Index Mean and How is it Calculated?

-How Much Weight Loss is Possible on a Medically Supervised Diet?
+How Much Weight Loss Is Possible on a Medically Supervised Diet?

 The average weight loss for a medically supervised diet plan is around 2 to 4 pounds each week.
 Men tend to lose more weight than women.
 You may also find that the more you have to lose, the quicker the weight comes off at the beginning of the program.